InitD4rkN0de/Sims4-DLC-Unlocker/README.md

 - EA Desktop or Origin Installed

 ### How to use:
-1. Extract unlocker files to any new folder. (password: d4rkn0de)
+1. Extract unlocker from archive to any new folder. (password: d4rkn0de)
 2. Make sure to close Sims 4 and disable any anti-viruses to avoid file removal.
 4. Open unlocker as **ADMINISTRATOR**.
    (if not the program won't have access to needed directories!)